-If we look, for example, at an advertiser programme that is currently tracking cross-device sales on the network, we can see the extent to which a social content publisher driving sales primarily via its sizable Facebook audience benefits from this improvement in tracking.
+If we look, for example, at an advertiser program that is currently tracking cross-device sales on the network, we can see the extent to which a social content publisher driving sales primarily via its sizable Facebook audience benefits from this improvement in tracking.

 During 2017 this affiliate drove over 800 sales for the brand.
-91% of these sales were driven via their Facebook page and of those, 95% came through the commissions being offered by that advertiser, this amounts to over £3200 in commission that this publisher previously wouldn't have earned simply because the technology wasn't in place to attribute these sales accurately.
+91% of these sales were driven via their Facebook page and of those, 95% came through the Facebook smartphone app.

-Facebook smartphone app.
-Clearly, we can see the extent to which a social audience is more often than not also a mobile
+Clearly, we can see the extent to which a social audience is more often than not also a mobile audience.

 With cross-device tracking in place, we also see that 65% of their 800-plus sales have involved a user moving from one device to another before then purchasing.
-Based on the
+Based on the commissions being offered by that advertiser, this amounts to over \$4,400 in commission that this publisher previously wouldn't have earned simply because the technology wasn't in place to attribute these sales accurately.